 Take the opportunity to create a full culinary experience with your grain bowl by adding not only textural variety but also a visual contrast.
 I love to create show-stopping meals that are not only captivating for the eyes but also the taste buds.

 Grain bowls are essentially all about contrast, so it’s important to consider when imagining your ingredients combinations.
-If you want to use soft or chewy grains, don’t forget to add a bit of crunch.
+If you want to use soft or chewy grains such as an orzo salad bowl, don’t forget to add a bit of crunch.
 Make sure to counteract a bit of spice with a creamy or tangy element.
 By doing this, you’re making your meal a multi-sensory experience using vibrant colors, complementing textures, and interesting ingredients of choice.
 Our brains naturally associate crunchy ingredients with freshness from vegetables or nuts and seeds.
 It also helps us to eat more mindfully, as our attention is drawn to the food.

-This Turmeric Couscous Glow Bowl uses a blend of color, texture and flavor.
+This Turmeric Couscous Glow Bowl uses a blend of color, texture and flavor to make a wonderful pearl couscous salad.
 Starting with a vibrant yellow base of RiceSelect® Pearl Couscous with Turmeric topped with an assortment of elegantly spiralized vegetables, roasted green broccoli, tangy white feta cheese, salty tamari vinaigrette and crunchy sweet pomegranate seeds, pumpkin seeds, and chia seeds.

 When I cook for a crowd, I enjoy satisfying every taste, but that can often be difficult.
 So, I look to other home chefs for incredible inspiration like Maegan at The Baker Mama.
 She has created this Build Your Own Rice Bowl Board serving an array of ingredients for everyone to mix and match sweet, savory, and spicy.
 For contrasting textures and tastes make sure to serve yours with mango, avocado, carrots, grilled corn, chicken, and much more.